 - Early Intervention (Step Ahead) - Early Intervention is a family directed program that provides services designed to intervene at the early stages of an infant or toddler's development to help them to reach their developmental potential.

-- Service Coordination - Service Coordination is designed to assist people with disabilities and special needs to access the full array of services and supports needed.
-Through Support Plan development, a Service Coordinator will identify needs and resources.
-The Service Coordinator will work with the consumer and/or the family to meet those needs identified and monitor the provision of services.
+- Case Management - Case Management is designed to assist people with disabilities and special needs to access the full array of services and supports needed.
+Through Support Plan development, a Case Manager will identify needs and resources.
+The Case Manager will work with the consumer and/or the family to meet those needs identified and monitor the provision of services.

 - Respite - Respite provides relief on a short-term basis for those normally providing care to a person with a disability or special need.
 Respite can be used to prevent or relieve stress or to help families resolve a crisis.